GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/3_Introduction_to_pggb.md

 ### All-to-all alignment
 !!! info ""

-"All-to-all alignment" refers to the process of aligning all sequences in a given set against each other, rather than aligning them to a single reference sequence.
+**All-to-all alignment** refers to the process of aligning all sequences in a given set against each other, rather than aligning them to a single reference sequence.
 PGGB begins with an alignment using `wfmash` to align the input genomes.
 This compares all sequences to each other and finds the best `N` mappings for each.
 It produces base-level alignments.

 ![bacterial-pangenome](theme_figures/PGGB_workflow_2_small.png)